Rix Road: Plot

 Paak's son, Wilmon, assembles a machine after his father is executed.
 Meanwhile, Stormtroopers cover the streets of Ferrix, preparing for Maarva Andor's funeral procession.
 Dedra Meero arrives on Ferrix and meets with Corv, whilst Brasso learns from Xanwan of Andor's arrival.
 Vel Sartha arrives on Ferrix, meeting with her girlfriend Cinta Kaz, who is solely focused on locating Andor.
 A disguised Andor arrives on Ferrix, and discovers of his friend Bix Caleen's capture by the Empire.
 He resolves to use the funeral as a distraction to rescue her, listening to the late Nemik's manifesto.
 He meets with a disguised Brasso.

 Mon Mothma argues with her husband, Fertha, about his hidden gambling addictions.
 In reality, she is covering for her money transfers by blaming her husband, in the presence of her driver, Kloris.
 Kloris, an Imperial spy, later reports this to ISB officer Blevin.
 The Imperial counterattack on Anto Kreegyr is successful, killing him and his entire rebel troupe.

 In defiance of the Empire's permit, the funeral procession starts early and with far more people than allowed.
 Present are Rael, Cinta, Vel, Meero, Corv, Syril Karn and Sergeant Mosk, while Andor watches from afar and a traumatized Bix listens from where she is being held captive.
 Nurchi, who Andor owes money to, negotiates a deal with Corv to give up Andor.
 Andor is forced to flee into the sewers, eventually making his way to Bix, although she refuses at first to leave with him due to her traumatization.
 B2EMO plays a holographic recording of Maarva before her death.
 In it, she gives a speech encouraging the public to fight against their oppressors and when a captain overturns B2EMO to stop it, a riot ensues.
 Although at first stopped by Imperial troops with riot shields, Wilmon throws his machine – revealed to be a bomb – into Imperial lines.
 Its detonation knocks a crate of grenades, causing an enormous chain of explosions and prompting the imperials to begin shooting protestors.
 Meero is overwhelmed by an angry mob and almost beaten to death before Karn saves her.
 Corv follows Cinta but she stabs him to death.

 Brasso, B2EMO, Pegla and Wilmon reach a ship.
-Andor arrives with Bix, but bids them farewell after getting Bix onboard, promising to see them again.
+Andor arrives with Bix, but bids them farewell after getting Bix on board, promising to see them again.
 A despondent Mosk slumps in a street corner.
-Vel and Cinta are reunited, and Vel becomes worried about the former having blood on her, however Cinta coldly tells her it's not her blood and begins packing.
+Vel and Cinta are reunited, and Vel becomes worried about the former having blood on her, however Cinta coldly tells her it is not her blood and begins packing.

 On Coruscant, Mon Mothma introduces her daughter Leida to Davo Sculdun's son, as the first step in a betrothal ritual.

 Rael reaches his ship and prepares to flee Ferrix when Andor confronts him in the cockpit.
 Andor hands him his blaster, and tells Rael to either kill or recruit him.
 In response, Rael merely smiles.

 In a post-credits scene, droids assemble the machinery produced by the Narkina 5 prisoners on the firing dish of the Death Star.